brown-bird/Cookbook/javascript/cookbook notes/DataTypes.md

 ```

 Primative values are strictly equal to literals, while object instances are not.
 Primative are compared by value and Objects are not.

+### How can you check the type of a variable?

+You can use the `typeof` operator.
+The list of possible values is:

+1. number
+2. string
+3. boolean
+4. function
+5. object // if the variable is null, an array, or another JavaScript object
+6. undefined